-The BSc (Hons) in Acupuncture degree programme has been carefully designed to ensure that the divide between theoretical and practical (clinical) work is one of balance.
+The BSc (Hons) in Complementary Therapies for Healthcare degree programme has been carefully designed to ensure that the divide between theoretical and practical (clinical) work was one of balance.
 As students progress through the programme(s) the combination of the theoretical and practical elements undertaken at each level is essential to enhance the employability of the graduate practitioners on successful completion of the programme.

-Guided by the QAAHE benchmark statements and the National Occupational Standards for Complementary Therapies the learning outcomes of this programme are designed to meet the changing needs of CAM education.
+Guided by the QAAHE benchmark statements and the National Occupational Standards for Complementary therapies the learning outcomes of this programme are designed to meet the changing needs of CAM education.
 To ensure a curricula that is of academic rigor the programmes have been based upon the knowledge, skills and competencies required by the graduate practitioner.